Shippable/docs/sources/reference/resources-overview.md

 ## Adding resources
 Resources are defined in a configuration file `shippable.resources.yml` present in a source control repository.
 Any repo can contain this file but only one of it can be used.
 If more than 1 resource files are present, the first one is used.
 This is done in order to reduce conflict due to the same resource being defined in multiple places.

-To learn how to add this file and connect it to pipelines, TODO correct link [click here ](/tutorials/pipelines/howToAddSyncRepos/)
+To learn how to add this file and connect it to pipelines, [click here ](/reference/resource-syncrepo)

 ## Deleting resources